Paychex Charitable Foundation - GuruFocus.com

-This is the second of four investments planned by Paychex to support U.S. worker well-being

-ROCHESTER, N.Y., May 1, 2023 /PRNewswire/ -- Paychex, Inc., a leading provider of integrated human capital management software solutions for human resources, payroll, benefits, and insurance services, today announced that the hunger relief organization Feeding America® will receive a $1 million grant from the Paychex Charitable Foundation.
+NORTHAMPTON, MA / ACCESSWIRE / May 2, 2023 / Paychex, Inc., a leading provider of integrated human capital management software solutions for human resources, payroll, benefits, and insurance services, today announced that the hunger relief organization Feeding America® will receive a $1 million grant from the Paychex Charitable Foundation.
 The grant, which allocates $250,000 annually over four years, will support local food banks that deliver equitable access to nutritious food in key markets where Paychex has a high concentration of employees.

 This is the second major gift from the Paychex Charitable Foundation within its strategic giving framework focused on well-being, addressing mental health, physical health, financial health, and professional skills development.
 In March, Paychex announced a $1 million gift to Mental Health America to support mental and emotional well-being.
 This gift to Feeding America addresses the second focus area on physical health.